pculllback/atml3-docs/source/includes/_methods.md

     returns -1, because the searched string "ciaosen" was not found in the list
 ```

-This function finds the position of a property in a list.
+This method finds the position of a property in a list.
 This one needs context.
 A list of properties (also called a group) may contain properties that evaluate to false while rendering, thus making the list shorter.
-To find out, at what position our property of interest is in the list, we can use this function.
+To find out, at what position our property of interest is in the list, we can use this method.

 ### max(list)